SandraCoburn/typescript-practice/README.md

 #### The Sorter class code should be completely generic for different kinds of data

 - We'll create helper functions to make it happen:
+  Instructions on how to be elegible for sorting:

 ```
 classSorter {